CoderZhiyu/dev/README.md

-# This a learn android project
+# This is a android project